mratajczyk/simple-git/README.md

 # Simple git

-Simple implementation of git like system in Python
+Simple implementation of git like program in Python

 ## Getting Started